utshomax/postman-docs/src/pages/docs/postman-flows/gs/the-interface.md

 * [**Forks**](/docs/collaborating-in-postman/using-version-control/forking-entities/)

-  Shows a list of all the forks of the flow that have been created.
+  Shows a list of all the created forks of the flow.

 * **Info**